AtticusZeller/atticuszeller.github.io/atticuszeller/Reference/linux/12 Linux Terminal Shortcuts Every Power Linux User Must Know.md

 Typed a wrong command?
 Instead of using the backspace to discard the current command, use Ctrl+U shortcut in the Linux terminal.
 This shortcut ==erases everything== from the ==current cursor position to the beginning== of the line.

-> [!WARNING ] Ubuntu Terminal would erase everything of the line
+> [!WARNING ] Ubuntu Terminal would erase everything of one line

 ### 9\.
 Ctrl + K